Qiskit/rustworkx/CONTRIBUTING.md

 ### Type Annotations

-If you have added new methods, functions, or classes, and/or changed any signatures, type anotations for Python are required to be included in a pull request.
+If you have added new methods, functions, or classes, and/or changed any signatures, type annotations for Python are required to be included in a pull request.
 Type annotations are added using type
 [stub files](https://typing.readthedocs.io/en/latest/source/stubs.html) which
 provide type annotations to python tooling which use type annotations.
 The stub